isakedo/DNNsim/README.md

 ### Allowed input files

-*   The architecture of the net in a trace_params.csv file (without weights and activations)
+*   The architecture of the net in a train_val.prototxt file (without weights and activations)
 *   Weights, Inputs and outputs activations in a *.npy file using the following format:
     *   wgt-$NAME.npy | act-$NAME-0{-out}.npy
 *   Full network in a Google protobuf format file